Is Eternatus Good in Sword & Shield Playthrough?

 Tutor Moves

 In Sword & Shield, Eternatus is a Legendary Pokemon rated S-Tier.
 At 690 BST, it hits hard.
-It excels as a sweeper.
-That 145 base Sp.
-Atk does the heavy lifting.
+It excels as a wall.
+Dynamaxcannon with Power Herb is the standard set.

 In Sword & Shield, Eternatus's biggest threats include Lapras (Ice), Garchomp (Ground), and Reuniclus (Psychic), all carrying super-effective STAB moves.
 Dragon-type attackers are also a problem.
 Eternatus has enough bulk to absorb a hit, but don't push the matchup.
 Pivot to a teammate that resists.